 Configure the document permissions

-1. In the workflow configuration, press Permissions for each workflow state.
+1. In the workflow configuration, click Permissions for each workflow state.

 Note: Permissions set on a draft workflow state are applied only to the draft version of the document.
 The main version of the document takes the permissions set on a standard workflow state.

-2. In the permissions pop-up, select the Document permissions tab.
+2. In the permissions dialog, select the Document permissions tab.